 Ria Knapp, Communications Director for the Community Preservation Coalition, says the combination of these two factors sparked the interest of communities that otherwise might not have considered CPA in the past.
 She adds that “many communities are embracing the new provision in the CPA legislation allowing the rehabilitation of existing parks, playgrounds, and athletic fields,” with “over $40 million in such projects approved recently, and many more proposals being voted on during this spring’s municipal budget process.”

 Despite amendments to the law and renewed interest, local advocates are concerned that this year’s state match could be significantly less.
 Current Registry of Deed collection trends reported by the Department of Revenue are lagging collections of the previous three years.
 Concern in the real estate market over high home prices and low inventory levels could also continue to hamper buying over the coming months, creating further uncertainty.
 The rising number of new communities participating in the program also further dilutes the initial distribution of state matching funds.

 CPA Trust Fund Collections as of May 2014

-On November 15th, the Division of Local Services (DLS) processed the annual distribution of state funds to the 148 communities that adopted the Community Preservation Act (CPA) statute and collected the local surcharges during FY2013.
-The state match totaled $54.9 million and was funded through the traditional Registry of Deeds revenue collections and a one-time infusion of $25 million in state surplus revenue.
-The combined revenue sources allowed for a first round match of 52.22 percent.
-This is the first time the first round state match has been over 50 percent since FY2010.
-Without the additional revenue added to the trust fund this year, cities and towns in the program would have received a first round match of less than 31 percent and total state funding of $32.7 million.
+In FY2014, 148 participating communities were eligible for a state match that totaled $54.9 million.
+Funded through Registry of Deed revenue collections and a one-time infusion of $25 million in state budget surplus, these combined sources allowed for a first round state match of 52.2 percent.
+Without the additional $25 million appropriation added to the trust fund, cities and towns in the program would have received a first round match of less than 31 percent based on total state funding of $32.7 million.